shanin11/GEOL0069-FINAL-PROJECT-/README.md

 powerful as more of the lake bottom is exposed (Indoitu et al., 2015).
-The dust is heavily contaminated with salt, fertilisers and pesticides, causing throat cancer, anaemia and kidney disease in surrounding communities, with infant mortality among the highest in the world (Encyclopaedia Britannica, 2024).
+The dust is heavily contaminated with salt, fertilisers and pesticides, causing throat cancer, anaemia and kidney disease in surrounding communities, with infant mortality among the highest in the world (Britannica, 2024).
 Tracking the ongoing expansion of bare surfaces is therefore not only an environmental monitoring task but one with direct public health implications.